By Ruth A. Pagell*

 METHODOLOGY FOR CITATION AND JOURNAL IMPACT

 The impact factor for publications is based on a ratio of documents published during a fixed time period to citations for those documents during a fixed time period.
 Using JCR as an example, the journal impact for Journal of the American Society for Information Science and Technology (JASIST) is 1.846.
 Its category, Information Science & Library Science, impact is 1.38 while the impact factor for its other category, Computer Science Information Systems, is 1.56 To calculate the impact for the journal or category, the following formula is used as in this example for JASIST.
-See Example 16.1 for the effect of subject on two different journals.
+See Example 16.1 (in pdf) for the effect of subject on two different journals.

 Cites in 2104 to articles published in: Number of items published in: